ceen-cell/UltraUrlBot/README.md

 # UltraUrlBot
-Hey all, this is a simple teleram bot to create **QRCodes, shorten urls and also expand shortened links.**
+Hey all, this is a simple telegram  bot to create **QRCodes, shorten urls and also expand shortened links.**